 Children are able to select their toys from a range of age appropriate equipment provided to develop their play skills.
 They interact happily with the childminder and cooperate well in their play.
-They have opportunities to experience a range of activities, such as Lego building, musical toys, football, singing and story telling, creative and imaginative play.
+They have opportunities to experience a range of activities, such as construction, musical toys, cars and track, singing and story telling, creative and imaginative play.

 Children are valued.
 The childminder listens to what they are saying and responds positively to them at all times.
-Children demonstrate their confidence as they freely approach the childminder, making requests for a snack, a drink or to play outside.
+Children demonstrate their confidence as they freely approach the childminder, making requests for a snack, a drink or to go to the toilet.
 Children feel good about themselves when the childminder praises them for being so good and a pleasure to look after.
 She talks kindly to children and responds quickly to their requests for assistance and support.